scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 .. class:: abstract

- This work presents a software, written in Python, to visualize and record in real time physiological signals, such as electrocardiography and electromyography.
+ This work presents a software, written in Python, to visualize and record in real time physiological signals, such as electrocardiography, electromyography and human movement.
 The software is also capable of doing real time processing, such as filtering and spectral estimation.
-The software is open source, extensible, multi-platform and has been tested on different Linux distributions, including conventional PCs and the RaspberryPi (ARM architecture).
+The software is open source, extensible, multi-platform and has been tested on different Linux distributions, including conventional PC, Mac and the RaspberryPi (ARM architecture).
 It leverages the use of several libraries, including PyQtGraph and the SciPy/NumPy stack.